A Morning in Spoonbill Heaven « Arthur Morris/BIRDS AS ART

 10 comments to A Morning in Spoonbill Heaven

-• avatar Louise Burky
+• Louise Burky

 Hello Artie, The synergy between the Birds, Photography, the computer, and your personal sense of artistry is beyond belief.
 They made the Fl -IPT worth 10X the effort.
 In spirit these are like your two herons in the courtship dance.